 But it's not all just about votes - we’re constantly striving to encourage more students to nominate themselves for positions too.

 You don’t need to have experience - just passion.
 Our staff will help you throughout your campaign, providing training on digital campaigning, as well as manifesto development.
 If elected, you will continue to receive support and training from YUSU staff and you will become part of a team of student officers that works collectively and supports each other.

 Read some of our officer interviews to find out about their experiences.

 Numerous studies show that teams of people with a diverse range of backgrounds and cultures dramatically improve the creativity, innovation and success of organisations.

 Unfortunately, there has been a historic lack of diversity in the students putting themselves forward for YUSU positions.
-It has been almost a decade since we had a BAME President.
+Until 2019, we hadn’t had a BAME Sabbatical Officer in nearly ten years, and it's been over a decade since we had a BAME President.

 We actively encourage students from under represented groups to run for these positions, but we need your help in doing so.
 Recommend someone here and we will get in contact with them.